chaudharycoding/Uber-Data-Engineering-Pipeline/README.md

 - **ETL Script:** [load.py](./load.py) — This script handles the extraction and transformation of the data.
 - **BigQuery Load Script:** [load_bigquery.py](./load_bigquery.py) — This script uploads the transformed data to BigQuery for analysis.

-## How to Run
-1. Set up Google Cloud Storage and a Compute Instance on GCP.
-2. Upload the dataset (`uber_data.csv`) to Google Storage.
-3. Run the ETL pipeline by executing `load.py`.
-4. Use `load_bigquery.py` to load the processed data into BigQuery.
-5. Visualize the data using Looker Studio or any other preferred BI tool.

 ## Dataset Link
 The dataset used in this project can be downloaded from: [uber_data.csv](./data/uber_data.csv)